-It reminded me of my own time in high school: of the wide circle of friends I had, the silly times we had together, and the drama that passed into our lives and wove us together during those four years.
-But now, sitting on the wooden stadium benches in a high school quite unlike the one I attended, my surroundings reminded me that I am an adult, and that – according to so many popular teen shows and movies, as well as many bittersweet movies geared toward older adults – the time in high school was said to be the best years of our lives.
+It reminded me of my own time in high school: of the wide circle of friends I had, the silly times we had together and the drama that passed into our lives and wove us together during those four years.
+However, as I sat on the wooden stadium benches in a high school quite unlike the one I attended, my surroundings reminded me that I am an adult, and that – according to so many popular teen shows and movies, as well as many bittersweet movies geared toward older adults – the time in high school was said to be the best years of our lives.

 As though the decades and decades to follow would just be a whirlwind of lethargy and colorless days.

 I supposed, as I sat there, that this notion stemmed from the idea that after high school – or more currently – after one’s undergraduate years in college, the real world sets in.
 Life becomes unkind.
-Presumably one’s social life dwindles to nothing, and we are left trudging from work, to sleep, and back to work the next day.
-Adulthood, to the older teenager and early twenties adult, might seem like a terrifying reality stampeding into our lives instead of the independence-driven fantasy world we dreamt up in our youth.
+Presumably one’s social life dwindles to nothing, and we are left trudging from work to sleep and back to work the next day.
+Adulthood, to the older teenager and early twenty-something, might seem like a terrifying reality stampeding into our lives instead of the independence-driven fantasy world we dreamt up in our youth.
 A plunge into icy waters.
 A rude awakening…

 What to do instead?
 Live to the fullest.